 From Advisor Perspectives: https://www.advisorperspectives.com/dshort

 Of course, the single most outperforming sector in the world, The U.S. housing market.
 Those who have followed my work over the years know that I work off this one thesis for many years.
 The U.S. housing market would have its weakest recovery period ever in the years 2008-2019.
-However, the years 2020-2024 has the best housing demographic patch ever.
+However, the years 2020-2024 have the best housing demographic patch ever.
 Talk about being tested with the most damaging health and economic shock in a long time.
 Guess what happened in 2020?.
 Demographics and low mortgage rates won!

 More on that subject here

-Purchase application data after nine weeks of negative year over year prints due to Covid19 has come back to give us 29 straight weeks of year over year growth, averaging a tad over 20%.
+Purchase application data after nine weeks of negative year-over-year prints due to Covid19 has come back to give us 29 straight weeks of year-over-year growth, averaging a tad over 20%.
 Before Covid19 hit us, the existing home sales report in February showed me that total existing-home sales should end the year between 5,710,000 – 5,840,000.
 Part of this strong growth in purchase application data is just to make up for demand for those lost nine weeks.
 So, if we don’t end the year at those levels, Covid19 actually took demand off for 2020, which could be made up in early 2021.

 From Calculated Risk:

 Remember that for the economy, the new home sales market matters the most.
 As of now, it hasn’t ever looked better.
 Regarding the low monthly supply and the need to build more homes.
 2021 would be a great time to start a major infrastructure plan to build more homes